2018–2019 Gaza border protests: 11–13 May

 15,000 demonstrators took part in Friday protests on 11 May.
 Some of them burned tires, in the hope the smoke would provide cover for saboteurs to destroy and cross the border fence, and threw grenades, pipe bombs and stones at Israeli troops.
 A 40-year-old Palestinian was killed and 973 were injured, seven of them critically.
 The IDF used new, small remote-controlled aircraft with knives on their wings to counter incendiary kites launched from Gaza, downing more than 40 kites.

-Palestinians broke into the Kerem Shalom border crossing, the main conduit of goods in and of the strip, setting a gas pipeline alight, damaging a fuel pipe, and torching a conveyor belt.
+Palestinians broke into the Kerem Shalom border crossing, the main conduit of goods in and of Gaza, setting a gas pipeline alight, damaging a fuel pipe, and torching a conveyor belt.
 The Israeli air force destroyed an underground attack tunnel that reached just a few meters away from the border.

 On 12 May, Israel announced that the Kerem Shalom border crossing "will remain closed until the damage caused by the riots are repaired and will reopen in accordance with a situation assessment," opening only for humanitarian cases until such a decision is made.

 On 13 May, Israeli soldiers fired at Palestinians approaching within 75 feet of the fence.
 Alaa Asawafiri, a 26-year-old woman who was part of a group of women shouting towards the fence, was shot in the stomach and hospitalised in critical condition.